jgolla/Notes/ForgeConf2015.md

 * It's about outcomes, not outputs
 * Diversity brings in outside thought, adds to the discussion
 * Values, take care of each other, collaborate inside and out, speak up (no silent disagreemet). do great work
+* Use design skills to design internal processes such as the on-boarding process.
+Do interviews, etc., just like a UX design
+* Burnout is caused by information not flowing smoothly

 ## Native or Not? the Untapped Power of Web Apps
 * 10:20am - 11:20am Widener Lecture Room